A wart is a small growth that can appear anywhere on the body.

 - shaving the face or legs

-Having wet or damaged skin, and coming into contact with rough surfaces increase the risk of infection.
+Having wet or damaged skin, such as a cut or scrape, increases the risk of infection.

-For example, a person with scratches or cuts on the soles of their feet is more likely to develop a verruca in and around public swimming pools.
+For example, a person with cuts on their feet is more likely to develop a verruca from visiting public swimming pools.

-Anyone who develops genital warts should see their doctor for assessment.
+Anyone who develops genital warts should contact their doctor for assessment.

 - Do not touch other people’s warts.